Top 10 Essential Bath and Shower Oils

 However you decide to use any essential oils in the bath or shower, you are sure to be rewarded with a sense of rejuvenation and well-being.

-Check out Spark Naturals Essential Oils to get started!
+Check out These essential oil kits to get started!